TIDMAD: Time Series Dataset for Discovering Dark Matter with AI Denoising: Evaluation metrics

 This analysis is performed twice on the SQUID time series of the science dataset: once without any denoising algorithm which produces the ABRA-TIDMAD Raw limit, and once with FC Net, the top-performing denoising algorithm, which produces the ABRA-TIDMAD Denoised limit.
-These limits can be directly compared to the previous world-leading ABRA Run 3 limit, limits obtained by other dark matter experiments, as well as theoretical predictions~\cite{abra21}.
-While the ABRA-TIDMAD Denoised limit does not outperform the ABRA Run 3 limit due to hardware and time constraints, it is evident that denoising algorithms significantly improved the dark matter limit by 1-2 orders of magnitude across different $m_a$.
-Although the size of the ABRA-TIDMAD science dataset is only 1\% of the ABRA Run 3 science dataset, the AI denoising algorithm boosted the ABRA-TIDMAD limit to nearly the same level as ABRA Run 3 and even surpassed the ABRA Run 3 limits at small $m_a$.
+These limits can be directly compared to the previous world-leading ABRA-10cm Run 3 limit, limits obtained by other dark matter experiments, as well as theoretical predictions~\cite{abra21}.
+While the ABRA-TIDMAD Denoised limit does not outperform the ABRA-10cm Run 3 limit because of hardware and time constraints, it is evident that denoising algorithms significantly improved the dark matter limit by 1-2 orders of magnitude across different $m_a$.
+Although the size of the ABRA-TIDMAD science dataset is only 1\% of the ABRA-10cm Run 3 science dataset, the AI denoising algorithm boosted the ABRA-TIDMAD limit to nearly the same level as ABRA-10cm Run 3 and even surpassed the ABRA-10cm Run 3 limits at small $m_a$.